Wind07CN/ThankCarl/README.md

 ## Documentation
 The detailed documentation about story backgroud, art set, game manual and more can be found [here](./ThankCarlDoc.pdf).

-## Background
-A Demo indie Game.
-This project started on Feb 9, 2022.
-The team uses their free time to complete this project.

 ## Gameplay
 Select one of the three little witches, conjour the four elements to cast powerful spells and defeat the slimes.